 A typical meditation can be anywhere from 5 to 30 minutes or more.
 If you are just starting out, it might be helpful to participate in a group or guided meditation, where people share a setting, and someone skilled in meditation provides direction and guidance.
-A guided meditation can be a great way to get introduced into meditation, and teach you the foundations of breathing and quieting your mind.
+Guided meditation can be a great way to get introduced into meditation, and teach you the foundations of breathing and quieting your mind.

 A meditation session will usually begin with the individual in a comfortable position, sometimes seated on a cushion on the floor.
 The setting will be typically very comfortable with low lighting, and a quiet environment.
 The guide will provide directions on breathing and paying attention to your breaths.
-The idea is to free your mind of distracting thoughts as much as possible, and focus on the quiet around you and the simple sound and motion of your breath.
-You can also pay attention to various parts of your body as you become aware of each area as it relaxes more deeply.
+The idea is to free your mind of distracting thoughts as much as possible and focus on the quiet around you and the simple sound and motion of your breath.
+You can also pay attention to various parts of your body as you become aware of each area and it relaxes more deeply.

 When I prescribe meditation, my patients will often respond “I know I should meditate but I’ve tried and I’m not any good at it!
 I keep thinking about my to-do list or my kids or what’s for dinner tonight…..”
 The important thing to remember is that meditation is a practice, meaning that no matter how many years you’ve meditated, the goal is not to simply start out with no thoughts whatsoever.
 The goal is to continue to have thoughts (because you will) but become less “interested” in them – to notice that they’re there but to decide you’re not going to attend to them right now.

 Making the time and space to make meditation a regular part of your routine in itself is an act of self-care that will lead to positive results.
 Over time you will improve your ability to more easily access the meditative state, release your stress and manage your thoughts for clarity.
-In the hustle and demands of our too busy lives, learning how to quiet your mind, slow your breathing and find a relaxed state can have multiple benefits to your life, health and even your productivity!
+In the hustle and demands of our too-busy lives, learning how to quiet your mind, slow your breathing and find a relaxed state can have multiple benefits to your life, health, and even your productivity!

 Washington Center for Women’s and Children’s Wellness has recently announced the launch of Recharj Bethesda, at 6430 Rockledge Drive, Suite 400 in Bethesda.
 Starting November 15th, Recharj Bethesda is providing guided meditation 3 times a day at the WCWCW Bethesda office location.
-For hours and sign up information visit www.Recharj.com.
+For hours and sign-up information visit www.Recharj.com.